Answers for self-insured businesses about workers’ compensation coverage during the COVID-19 pandemic.

 These factors, as well as a worker’s vaccination status, should be considered when making an adjudicative decision as to whether a worker should attend a medical or vocational appointment if the worker expresses a concern about the risk associated with the appointment.

 More information is available on the CDC website: https://www.cdc.gov/coronavirus/2019-nCoV/index.html

 Here are some public health resources for health care workers and first responders on work restrictions and return to work:

-We encourage you to use Secure File Transfer (SFT) instead of sending paper files to us.
+L&I encourages self-insured employers to use Secure File Transfer (SFT), instead of sending paper files.
 To set up this service, contact us.